AlejandroBahSan/API-code-quiz/README.md

 ![](https://github.com/AlejandroBahSan/CodeQuiz/blob/master/Assets/images/ViewHighScores.jpg)

-And that is it, well... i hope you enjoy answering this small but challenging quiz.
+And that is it!
+I hope you enjoy testing and answering this small quiz.